quicwg/base-drafts/draft-ietf-quic-recovery.md

 enables a sender to establish persistent congestion without depending on the occurrence of PTOs.

-The persistent congestion period SHOULD NOT start until there is at least one RTT sample.
-Prior to an RTT sample, the duration cannot be correctly calculated.
-Waiting for one RTT sample also avoids spuriously declaring persistent congestion when the initial RTT is larger than the actual RTT.

 ### Establishing Persistent Congestion

 A sender establishes persistent congestion on receiving an acknowledgement, if the following conditions are true:

-* a prior RTT sample exists;

 * there are at least two ack-eliciting packets that are declared lost;

+* a prior RTT sample existed at the time these packets were sent;

 * the duration between the send times of these packets exceeds the persistent congestion duration ({{pc-duration}}); and

 * all packets sent between those times are declared lost.

+The persistent congestion period SHOULD NOT start until there is at least one RTT sample.
 Before the first RTT sample, a sender arms its PTO timer based on the initial RTT ({{pto-handshake}}), which could be substantially larger than the actual RTT.
 Requiring a prior RTT sample prevents a sender from establishing persistent congestion with potentially too few probes.

 Since network congestion is not affected by packet number spaces, persistent congestion SHOULD consider packets sent across packet number spaces.
 A sender